folio-org/mod-graphql/README.md

 ### `GRAPHQL_OPTIONS`

 A comma-separated list of options, each of which can affect the operation of `mod-graphql` in various ways.
-Available options include:

-* `verbose`: dump to the console a JSON rendition of the gathered API specification.
-Useful for debugging.

-(At present, reading source code suggests this is the _only_ such option.
-Is it worth maintaining the options infrastructure just for this, or might we add more uses down the line?)
+At present, no options are implemented.
+(In the past we used it to control some kinds of logging, but that is now all done using `LOGGING_CATEGORIES`).
+We retain the  options infrastructure for now, because we may find other uses for it down the line.

 ### `LOGGING_CATEGORIES`